pieroproietti/penguins-eggs/WAY-TO-ALPINE.md

 in my case about 500 M.

-I think that we lacks more, is an "Angel" able to use [mkinitramfs](https://gitlab.alpinelinux.org/alpine/mkinitfs) to build an initramfs able to mount this `filesystem.squashfs` and mount it as new_root.

 # Giving up
 I'm looking on [gitlab alpine](https://gitlab.alpinelinux.org/alpine) and on [Alpine Linux](https://alpinelinux.org/), great places... probably too great for me.